whoami-anoint/Big-Data-Series/README.md

 ## About This Repository

 This repository is a collection of notes and resources to assist you on your Big Data Learning journey.
-Feel free to explore the chapters, ask questions in the discussions, and contribute by creating [pull requests](https://github.com/whoami-anoint/BIg-Data-Series/pulls).
+Feel free to explore the chapters ask questions in the discussions, and contribute by creating [pull requests](https://github.com/whoami-anoint/BIg-Data-Series/pulls).

 ## Get Involved